GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/batch-inference/README.md

 # Run Batch inference on GKE

-Once a model has completed fine-tuning and is deployed on GKE , its ready to run batch Inference pipeline.
+Once a model has completed fine-tuning and is deployed on GKE, it's ready to run a batch inference pipeline.
 In this example batch inference pipeline, we would first send prompts to the hosted fine-tuned model and then validate the results based on ground truth.

 ## Prerequisites